ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   high probability).

 {: vspace='0'}

+A note on names:
+: The concept of name (and namespace) should be broadly construed and not limited to textual names.
+  For example, at the time of this specification, {{RFC8499}} domain name system (DNS) has three conveyance formats: common (www.example.com), presentation (www.example.com.) and wire format (3www7example3com0).
+  Looking at {{X500}} distinguished names (DNs), the previous version of this specification allowed either text based or binary distinguished encoding rules (DER) based names as inputs.
+  For {{RFC1738}} uniform resource locators (URLs), one could provide a fully-qualified domain-name (FQDN) with or without the protocol identifier (www.example.com) or (https://www.example.com).
+  When it comes to {{X660}} object identifiers (OIDs) one could choose dot-notation without the leading dot (1.3.6.1.4.1.9) or choose to include the leading dot (.1.3.6.1.4.1.9).
+  While most users may default to the common format for DNS, FQDN format for a URL, text format for X.500 and dot-notation without a leading dot for OID; name-based UUID implementations generally SHOULD allow arbitrary input which will compute name-based UUIDs for any of the aforementioned example names and others not defined here.
+  Each name format within a name space will output different UUIDs.
+  As such, the mechanisms or conventions used for allocating names and ensuring their uniqueness within their name spaces are beyond the scope of this specification.

 A note on namespaces:
 : While {{namespaces}} details a few interesting namespaces; implementations SHOULD provide the ability to input a custom namespace.